Now Available on Amazon and Barnes and Noble

 Practitioners should stop treatments not providing measurable benefit, sparing patients from unnecessary pain, financial expense and stress.
 Instead, focus on those therapies, providing relief and improved quality of life.
 Chronic pain patients suffer enough without enduring the frustration and disappointment in treatments having no positive effect.

 Patient safety depends on accurate and timely communication between practitioners involved in every aspect of the patient.
 Everyone engaged in patient care prescribing medications must know what others are prescribing.
 Management of communication amongst specialists in patient care is a considerable challenge for anybody.
 This is especially true if those specialists don’t practice “under one roof.”
 I designed the materials in this book to facilitate the communication process between and among various practitioners.

 The design of the elements in this book encourages pain patient engagement in their own care.
-The tools provided give the patient what they need to be their own Patient Advocate and do so proactively.
+Therefore, the tools provided give the patient what they need to be their own Patient Advocate and do so proactively.
 This helps healthcare providers because the patient assumes greater responsibility in their own care.
 The tools are “friendly” to both patient and physician.
 As a result, physicians can enjoy greater confidence that the patient has the information needed to follow instructions before they leave the office.
-I provide the patient with the tools to communicate new information to multiple providers as needed.
+Additionally, I provide the patient with the tools to communicate new information to multiple providers as needed.
 Patient/provider collaboration minimizes risks associated with accidental or improper use of medication or other therapies, assuming the patient follows professional medical advice and instructions.

 Chronic pain patients struggle to overcome memory, cognition and emotional challenges.
 The templates, forms, and exercises are designed to help the chronic pain patient overcome or work through these challenges.
 At the end of each chapter are activities specifically designed, so the patient experiences success, wellness, or accomplishments in all biopsychosocial aspects of life.
 Again, the goal is to achieve measurable outcomes, leading the reader/patient to improved quality of life.
 The information and data tools help your providers better understand what works for you.
 They will also help them better understand you as a person, not just a patient.

 Pain Management Best Practices